Distributing entanglement with separable states: assessment of encoding and decoding imperfections: Entanglement distribution protocol

 It is useful to emphasise that our choice of initial state affects the results of our analysis.
 There are other initial states of $ABC$ which would allow for EDSS and they could be investigated in an equally righteous manner.
 However, as we are interested in adapting the example and protocol given by Cubitt {\it et al.} in Ref.~\cite{cubitt}, which kickstarted the investigation on EDSS, we have restricted our study to this particular state.
+On a related note, it is worth remarking that there is no strict necessity to choose CNOT gates for the encoding and decoding operations to successfully achieve EDSS.
+It is a sensible choice firstly due to the entangling power of CNOT operations~\cite{Zanardi} and secondly as they are widely used, especially in quantum circuits and algorithms.
+However, though we follow the protocol in Ref.~\cite{cubitt}, other approaches have included using continuous-variable states with beam splitters as the encoding and decoding operations~\cite{mista08,mista09} or allowing $A$, $B$ and $C$ to interact continuously and describing the dynamics with a single interaction Hamiltonian~\cite{cubitt,krisnanda17}.